-Last year, I took Field Trip Girl and Field Trip Boy on a merrymaking adventure to visit the all new Santa’s Village near Lake Arrowhead, California.
+A few years ago, I took Field Trip Girl and Field Trip Boy on a merrymaking adventure to visit the all new Santa’s Village near Lake Arrowhead, California.
 We were among nearly 300 adults and children who braved the cold temperatures, with wind chills as low as 20 degrees, to attend the reopening of the park, now officially called SkyPark at Santa’s Village.

-This year, SoCal Field Trips sent our blog contributor, Fran Sawyer, and her family back up the mountain to check out the latest enhancements they had made to the Christmas theme park.
+Then last year, SoCal Field Trips sent our blog contributor, Fran Sawyer, and her family back up the mountain to check out the latest enhancements they had made to the Christmas theme park.
 We have been following the theme park’s restoration process for sometime now on social media, and wanted see the outcome for ourselves.
 So when Fran arrived early in the morning, the village was slowly awakening from years of slumber.

 Santa’s Village History